john-david3/cs3305-team11-Gander/README.md

   - Docker Compose
   - Node.js & npm

-1. Replace `.env.example` with `.env` and fill in the required environment variables
+1. Replace `.env.example` files with `.env` and fill in the required environment variables
 2. Launch Docker containers using either:
    - `docker-compose up --build` in terminal
    - Right click within the editor within `docker-compose.yml` and select `Compose Up`